andrew-wilkes/advent-of-code-2025/README.md

 ### Day 10

 I developed a solution that works for Part 1 and the test data (part1 and 2) but is too inefficient to solve Part 2 with my input data.
-I guess that it uses too much memory.

-My next plan here is to not do a breadth first search that generates a ton of combinations but go for a depth first search.
-Then quickly abandon the depth when a value gets too large for a particular joltage.

-My latest idea was to step though ranges of button presses such as 10, 20 ...
-For each range, create a span number of range value raised to the power of the number of buttons.

-This allows for simple looping over the combinations of button applications by something like bit shifting using modulo arithmetic to get the number of presses for each button.
-Please see my code to see what I mean.

-But this was still too inefficient to complete part 2 with my input data, but I spotted a bug in my code!
-So I don't give in yet.
+There are too many combinations of button presses to consider.

+My approach to optimise the solution is to find the maximum number of presses for each button to individually hit one of the joltages.
+Then loop over the ranges of presses of each button.
+If any of the buttons cause the joltage to be exceeded then the current combination of button presses is skipped.